tsackton/taelgar/Gazetteer/The Green Sea Region/Western Green Sea/Tollen/Tollen.md

 ## Governance and Laws

 Tollen is an open city: there are no tolls to enter, and the gates are kept open from dawn until dusk.
 There are fees, tolls, and tariffs on goods crossing through Tollen, market sellers, and considerable income is made via licensure of guilds and other professions and crafts.
 But from an adventurer's perspective, there is little to stop someone from wandering in.
-There is no registration, etc.

 Formally speaking, "foreigners", are prohibited from carrying blades larger than a dagger, and prohibited armor, but in practice this is rarely or never enforced as long as the rule is not flaunted, and especially it is unlikely to be enforced against members of the Elder races, who are perceived to be no threat to the city.
 The city gates are guarded, but not tightly.

 The city is technically a republic, with government by a council elected from the various guilds.
-(Details probably don't matter too much)

 ## Guilds

-(not sure the details matter...there are lots of guilds, both major and minor, and they are important to the economics and politics of the city)
+Tollen is a city of guilds: the various trade associations, craft guilds, and producer's compacts are the center of power in the city.

 ## Landmarks